renan-org/repo-sample/.github/ISSUE_TEMPLATE/admin-request.md

 ---
 name: Admin Team Request
+description: |
-description: Request to add or remove a user from the admin team
+    Request to add or remove a user from the admin team.
+    This issue will be processed automatically
+    The user will be validated for existence and organization membership Results will be posted as a comment on this issue
 title: "[ADMIN] Admin team modification request"
 labels: ["admin-request"]
 assignees: [@renan-org/admin-group]

 body:
-  - type: markdown
-    attributes:
-      value: |
-        ## Admin Team Request

-        This form allows you to request admin team modifications.
-Please fill out all required fields below.

-        ### Instructions for Automation
-        - This issue will be processed automatically
-        - The user will be validated for existence and organization membership
-        - Results will be posted as a comment on this issue

   - type: input
     id: namespace_path
     attributes: